Event playbook Pre-event conversion surface

 Run both directions

 Model an upside supply cut scenario and a downside demand-fear scenario.
-OPEC trades become easier when you prepare both paths first.
+OPEC scenario analysis becomes clearer when you prepare both paths first.

 Step 3

 Start with energy, airlines, chemicals, and transport.
-Then move into company sensitivity if the setup is strong enough to size.
+Then move into company sensitivity if the setup is important enough to document.

 What to watch before the meeting